-Once you have acquired a rental property, it is important to understand that you are now operating a small business run by one of many San Diego property management companies.
+Once you have acquired rental property, it is important to understand that you are now operating a small business run by one of many San Diego property management companies.
 Like any business, your profit and loss statement details how much you earn minus how much you spend.
-In this case you earn rental income and spend property maintenance expense.
+In this case, you earn rental income and spend property maintenance expenses.

-Property management companies in San Diego and across the nation use the same formula to derive a properties net operating income.
+Property management companies in San Diego and across the nation use the same formula to derive a property’s net operating income.
 For real estate investments, net operating income earned is the rental rate collected minus vacancy loss and operating expenses.
 Most commonly you will see this calculated on an annual basis, but you may also make the calculations on a monthly basis.
-Apartment property management companies as well as investment Brokers who manage or sell buildings with multiple units look at net operating income to determine the properties CAP rate (capitalization rate), which is equal to NOI divided by property value.
-The capitalization is a rate of return which determines the quality of the cash flow and determines the value of the property from a return on investment standpoint.
+Apartment property management companies as well as investment Brokers who manage or sell buildings with multiple units look at net operating income to determine the property’s CAP rate (capitalization rate), which is equal to NOI divided by property value.
+Capitalization is a rate of return that determines the quality of the cash flow and determines the value of the property from a return on investment standpoint.